'Ginger Snap' dahlia. Photo by: Andrea Jones.

 Planting dahlias in containers:

 Low-growing or dwarf dahlias are best for growing in containers.
-Use a pot with drainage holes and a good quality potting mix.
-When starting, barely cover the tuber with soil, more can be added as the plant’s stem grows.
+Use a pot with drainage holes and a high-quality potting mix.
+Plant tubers about 2 inches deep and water lightly.
+Once shoots appear, water regularly to keep the soil evenly moist.

 Get 7 tips for growing dahlias in pots in this video from Bethany @chicagogardener.